ArchitectsAnna Heringer & Eike Roswag

 ConstructionDipshikha / METI (Modern Education and Trainig Institute) with local labourers and own training workshop

 Footprint Area275 sqm

-From the architect.
+Text description provided by the architects.
 Context: Bangladesh is a fertile alluvial land in the Gulf of Bengal and the land with the highest population density in the world.
 On average nearly 1000 people live in every square kilometre and over 80% of the population live in rural areas.
 Much of the vernacular built tradition uses earth and bamboo as a building material, however, construction techniques are error-prone and many buildings lack foundations and damp proof coursing.
 Such buildings require regular mainte- nance, are often prone to damage and last on average only 10 years.